milanito/nox-client/README.md

 - `method` : The HTTP Verb to use, case unsensitive
 - `path` : The path to request
-- `cache` : A boolean to indicate to use cache or not (default to true)
+- `cache` : A boolean to indicate to use cache or not (default to `true`)
+- `subscribe` : Should the request subscrine to the response (default to `true`).
+Useful for not `GET` request
+- `headers` : The request headers
+- `pollInterval` : Should be pulled regularly
+- `cacheTimeout` : The specfic cache timeout for the request

 ### Accessing the client directly

-To access the REST client directly, you can wrap your component with the `withNoxClient` function, which will make the client accessible in the component's props
+To access the REST client directly, you can wrap your component with the `withNoxClient` function, which will make the client accessible in the component's props as `noxClient`

 ```
 import React from 'react'